stargate-bukkit/Stargate-Bukkit/README.md

   functionality:
     enableBungee - Enable this for BungeeCord support.
 This allows portals across Bungee servers. handleVehicles - Whether or not to handle vehicles going through gates.
-Set to false to disallow vehicles (Manned or not) going through gates.
+Set to false to disallow vehicles (Manned or not) going through gates. handleLeashedCreatures - Whether or not to handle creatures leashed by a player going through gates.
+Set to false to disallow leashed creatures going through gates.
 economy:
   useEconomy - Whether or not to enable Economy using Vault (must have the Vault plugin) createCost - The cost to create a stargate